 Must-Read Blog to learn more about agents and how to approach them

-If you would like to get help in all things publishing, have your book heavily promoted and learn how to navigate social media sites: We offer all this and more for only a “token” of $1 / day for 3 months.
-Learn more about this individual book marketing help: http://www.111Publishing.com/seminar
+If you would like to get more support in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $179 for three months – or less than $2 per day!
+Learn more about this customized Online Seminar / Consulting for writers: http://www.111Publishing.com/Seminars

-Please feel free to check out all previous posts of this blog (there are 750 of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 1,070 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
 Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
-There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Chime.in, Facebook, Tumblr and StumpleUpon.
+There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.